wscherphof/docker-vm/README.md

 ## Current limitations
 - Only VirtualBox VMs
 - VM name must be `Docker`
-- Only runs from bash (if you're on Windows, you should be good to go after installing [GitHub for Windows](https://windows.github.com/), and start `bash` from the Git Shell)
+- Only runs from bash (if you're on Windows, you should be good to go after installing [GitHub for Windows](https://windows.github.com/), and start `bash` from the Git Shell, though the path to `/etc/hosts` should probably be prefixed with `/c/windows/system32/drivers` then)

 ## Ubuntu Server on VirtualBox
 This is how I set up my environment: